tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 Present to students the use cases shown on the _Example Chatbots Use Cases_ slide, ask a couple of them if they are familiar with services like these, and what was their experience.

-Explain to the class the technologies we will use Today and highlight the following:
+Explain to the class the technologies we will use today and highlight the following:

-* By the end of Today's class, we will create a robo-advisor using AWS.
+* By the end of today's class, we will create a robo-advisor using AWS.

 * Amazon Lex is a service for building conversational interfaces into any application using voice and text.